 If you place your right hand over the area under the ribs on the right side of your body it will just about cover the area of your liver.
-The liver is the largest gland, and the largest solid organ in the body, weighing some 1.8 kgs in men and 1.3 kgs in women.
-It holds approximately 13% (about one pint or 0.57 litres) of your total blood supply at any given moment and is estimated to have over 500 functions.
+The liver is the largest gland, and the largest solid organ in the body, weighing some 1.8 kg in men and 1.3 kg in women.
+It holds approximately 13% (about one pint or 0.57 litres) of your total blood supply at any given time and has over 500 functions.

 Liver functions include: